Scott River TMDL

 The Klamath Basin TMDL Fact Sheet provides general information about Scott and Klamath Rivers.

-Order No. R1-2018-0018 Scott River TMDL Conditional Waiver of Waste Discharger Requirements
+- R1-2018-0018 Scott River TMDL Conditional Waiver of Waste Discharge Requirements

 General Waste Discharge Requirements for Commercial Agricultural Operations in the Scott River and Shasta River Watersheds - Notice of Preparation and Scoping Meeting Notice